Mathématique: Chapter 78

 “You really did a number on him,” Young growled.

-The device shone in his hand, its light playing over McKay’s features like it wanted to be nowhere else in the universe.
+“I’ve gotten good at transforming John’s fields on the fly, but everyone’s different.”
+McKay’s device shone in his hand, light playing over his features like it wanted to be nowhere else in the universe.
+“Now we’re getting somewhere,” he murmured.

-Startled, McKay met his eyes, then quickly looked away.
+Startled, McKay met Rush’s eyes, then quickly looked away.
 “Ugh.
 I hate this.
 Give me another a second.
-The more you can talk the more it’ll help.”
+The more you can talk the more it’ll help, unfortunately.”

 “Manifold,” Rush offered.
-Distance points in Euclidean space creating mathematical superstructures in his mind.
+Distance points in Euclidean space created mathematical superstructures in his mind.

-Sheppard, suddenly, was there, across from McKay, one hand under the back of Rush’s neck.
-“McKay, what the hell is this?”
+Sheppard, suddenly, was there, across from McKay, one hand under the back of Rush’s neck, he said, “McKay, what the hell is this?”

 “Yeah.”
-Sheppard spoke to McKay, looked at Rush.
-“Not sure how low the stakes are going to be on Atlantis if Midway’s causing this much trouble.”
+Sheppard spoke to McKay, studied Rush.
+“Not sure how low the stakes will be on Atlantis if Midway’s causing this much trouble.”

 “Thanks,” McKay snapped.
 “Very reassuring.
 Nick, when I say ‘a stitch in time saves nine’, what does that mean?”

-“No,” Sheppard said, before Rush could speak.
-“Everyone’s through, and even if you optimize him here, we’re gonna have to do it again anyway on Atlantis.
+“No,” Sheppard answered, before Rush could even process the question.
+“Everyone’s through, and even if you optimize him here, we’ll have to do it again anyway on Atlantis.
 Dial it back enough that he can get up.
 We’re going.”

 The world burned off its glaze.

-Rush sat, full of breathless energy, the acuity of the room, the song of the active gate (anticipatory, maritime).
+Rush sat, overwhelmed by the acuity of the room, the not-quite song of the active gate (anticipatory, maritime).

-“What the fuck,” he breathed, but Sheppard had already pulled him to his feet, started walking him toward the event horizon.
+“What the fuck,” he began, but Sheppard had already pulled him to his feet and started walking him toward the event horizon.

 “You don’t want to talk about this?”
-McKay trailed after them.
+McKay trailed them.
 “Stagger the transit?”

 “There any possibility Shep is also affected by whatever this is?”
-Young growled, trailing them.
-“He spent his whole Earth trip day staring toward Pegasus.”
+Young growled, following.
+“He spent his whole Earth trip staring toward Pegasus.”

 “Maybe.
 Uh.
 John, you wanna comment?”
 McKay asked.
 “John.
 John, wait.”